-Scheduler Re-computation Latency Under RT-ARM Management.
-Our next area of study was the measurement of schedule re-computation overhead resulting from a narrowing of rate ranges by the RT-ARM and priority and rate re-assignment by the TAO Reconfigurable Scheduler.
-From the results of Trial 2, the key insight is that the number and duration of rescheduling computations is both (1) reduced overall compared to our earlier results in the ASTD program [14] and (2) proportional to the degree of rate adaptation that is useful and necessary for each deadline.
+Scheduler Re-computation Latency under RT-ARM Management.
+Our next area of study was the measurement of schedule re-computation overhead resulting from the narrowing of rate ranges by the RT-ARM, and the priority and rate re-assignment by the TAO Reconfigurable Scheduler, described in Section 4.
+From the results of Trial 2, the key insight is that the number and duration of re-scheduling computations is both (1) reduced overall compared to our earlier results in the ASTD program [17] and (2) proportional to the degree of rate adaptation that is useful and necessary for each deadline.
 All trials showed an initial schedule computation time identical to the initial schedule computation times without rate adaptation.

 Overhead of QoS Management Mechanisms.
 In addition to examining the performance of the application as a whole, we quantify overhead of the individual adaptation services, for preliminary evaluation of scalability and possible optimization, and to guide further expansion of our resource management approach to both systems with constraints at smaller time scales and larger-scale systems of systems.
 Table 1 summarizes these results.
-These results suggest scalability of our approach will be reasonably good overall.
-It is important to note that the timing capabilities of the VxWorks OS where these experiments ran was only accurate to within 5 ms, which is relevant to the overhead measurements in Table 1, many of which are in the range of 10's of ms.